usnistgov/800-63-3/sp800-63a/sec3_definitions.md

 A subscriber name that has been verified by identity proofing.

 #### Virtual In-Person Proofing
-A remote identity person proofing process that employs technical and procedural measures that provide sufficient confidence that the remote session can be considered equivalent to a physical, in-person identity proofing encounter.
+A remote identity person proofing process that employs physical, technical and procedural measures that provide sufficient confidence that the remote session can be considered equivalent to a physical, in-person identity proofing encounter.